sarthi2395/shinygCAPTCHAv3/README.md

 ![Logo](PackageLogo.jpg)

-Package to use Google reCAPTCHAv3 in RShiny web applications.
+Package to use Google reCAPTCHAv3 in RShiny web application.

 How to install
 --------------